SHEFFcode/GeeksForGeeks/GeeksForGeeks/Theory/Dynamic Programming.md

 Example: Binary search does not have common subproblems, while fibbonaci does.

 ## Optimal Substrcuture:
-Example of not having optimal substrcuture:Something that does not have an optimal substructure is the longest path solution.
+Example of not having optimal substrcuture:Something that does not have an optimal substructure is the longest path solution below.

 ![Longest Path](http://www.geeksforgeeks.org/wp-content/uploads/LongestPath.gif "Longest Path")